mondaycom/vibe/README.md

-go to the project's directory and run:
+Go to the project's directory and run:
 ```
 nvm use
 npm unlink